Why Should I Use Task and Project Views in Project Management Software?

 Before the adoption of project management software, many people managed their projects in spreadsheets.
 Therefore, they often prefer this view, especially when first adopting software as it’s the most familiar to them.

 While the table view offers many of the organizational benefits of a spreadsheet, it’s attached to the work, updated in real-time, and is easily customizable so you can format the data for quick decision making.
 In other words, it removes the risk of manual updates that’s inherent to spreadsheets.

 When to use it:

 The table view is especially useful when updating a lot of information or working with numbers.
-For example, a project manager may choose to use the table view to quickly input details attached to the tasks of a new project being set up.
+For example, a project manager may choose to use the table view to quickly input details attached to a new project's tasks being set up.